DAWMFIEC/DAWM/guias/2023/guia23.md

 * Express cors middleware.
 (2023).
 Retrieved 16 August 2023, from https://expressjs.com/en/resources/middleware/cors.html
 * How to use CORS in Node.js with Express.
 (2023).
 Retrieved 16 August 2023, from https://www.section.io/engineering-education/how-to-use-cors-in-nodejs-with-express/
+* A Complete Guide on How to Build Middleware For Node.js.
+(2023).
+Retrieved 16 August 2023, from https://www.turing.com/kb/building-middleware-for-node-js